brandur/sorg/content/nanoglyphs/033-heroku.md

 ### The Self-hosting Singularity (#self-hosting-singularity)

 The Heroku cloud would become so extensible and so robust that just like a self-bootstrapping language compiler, it'd be able to host itself.
-Core components like the API, state machine, and router would run as Heroku apps and gain all the DX ergonomics and robustness of such.
+Core components like the platform API, dyno state machine, and router would run as Heroku apps and gain all the DX ergonomics and robustness of such.
 This optimistic and ambitious vision was coined, _The Self-hosting Singularity_.

 It'd be the anti-AWS.
 Whereas AWS exposes every possible primitive to a new user the first time they log in -- thousands of confusing and overlapping concepts -- the Heroku vision would've been to expose none of it to a new user.
 They'd be started with a basic `git push heroku master` and single dyno app, but as their software developed and their requirements became more complicated, new primitives would've been progressively exposed as they were needed -- VPCs with ingress/egress rules, configurable hosts with alternative base images or architectures, SSH access, static IPs, etc. An onion that could be peeled back layer by layer.